Ibrahim Ghaleb

 Ibrahim Mohammed Ghaleb Jahshan (Arabic: إبراهيم محمد غالب جحشان; born 28 September 1990) is a Saudi Arabian footballer.
+He is one of the longest serving free agents in football history.
+Having been one since losing his place at Al-Faisalay in 2019.

 Club career

 Ghaleb joined the Al-Nassr U-17 team in the summer of 2006.
 As he was under the scouts' eyes, Al-Nassr U-17 team manager, Nasir AlKanani, succeeded in including Ghaleb in his talent U-17 squad.
 Not surprisingly, with his accurate passes and mature look in the first year, Ghaleb did not take a long time to get promoted to the first team.
-His first appearance was in the middle of the 2008/2009 season when the Argentine Edgardo Bauza picked him for the line-up in a match against arch-rival Al-Hilal.
+His first appearance was in the middle of the 2008/2009 season when the Argentine Edgardo Bauza picked him for the line-up in a match against arch-rival Al Hilal.
 These kinds of games were considered to be tough for a young 17-year-old player.
 However, Ghaleb surprised spectators with his talent by keeping control of the ball and making accurate passes.
 Since then, he has assured his position in the squad.

 On 8 March 2010, Ghaleb signed with a couple of other young talented players, the first professional contract in his career with Al-Nassr ending in 2015.